95 pc of vaccinated healthcare staff got protection against Covid: Apollo hospitals study | Health

 Sibal said that ''out of the fully vaccinated workers, 1,061 or 4.09 per cent reported post-vaccination infections, while 294 or 5.14 per cent of the partly vaccinated workers tested positive''.

 Commenting on the study, Dr. Prathap C Reddy, Founder Chairman, Apollo Hospitals Group said, ''This study reiterates the fact that our mainstay against COVID-19 is mass vaccination.
-Vaccines are not only safe, but they also help prevent severe manifestations of COVID-19 and will help save lives.''
-The results of this large study across India make for a ''compelling case'' for citizens above the age of 18 to come forth and get vaccinated in order for us as a country to tide over the Covid-19 crisis, he said.
+Vaccines are not only safe, but they also help prevent severe manifestations of COVID-19 and will help save lives''.

-Reddy asserted that the country should aim to ''vaccinate 5 million Indians per day consistently''.

-''The main conclusions from the study are that post-vaccination infections are usually minor and vaccination helps to prevent severe infection, ICU admissions, and death,'' he added.
+While the study emphasises the fact that COVID-19 vaccines are ''effective, it is important to continue with Covid-appropriate behaviours'', even when fully vaccinated, such as wearing a mask, sanitising hands, maintaining social distance, and avoiding crowds, according to doctors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)